Head On Collision Car Accident Attorneys

 What Are the Los Angeles, California Head-on Collision Statistics?

-These below Los Angeles head-on collision statistics are gathered from the CHP Traffic Integrated Mapping System.
+These below Los Angeles head-on collision statistics below are gathered from the CHP Traffic Integrated Mapping System.
 The time frame studied is 2017-2019.
 During this period, incorporated and unincorporated areas of Los Angeles reported 13,543 head-on collisions.

 Breakdown of Los Angeles' Serious and Fatal Head-On Collisions by Percentage: